Guardsquare/proguard-core/docs/md/downloads.md

-The **ProGuard Core** library is distributed under the terms of the Apache License Version 2.0.
+The **ProGuardCORE** library is distributed under the terms of the Apache License Version 2.0.
 Please consult the [license page](license.md) for more details.

-ProGuard Core is written in Java, so it requires a Java Runtime Environment (JRE 1.8 or higher).
+ProGuardCORE is written in Java, so it requires a Java Runtime Environment (JRE 1.8 or higher).

 You can download the library in various forms: